Tagline Here

 If you’re facing assault charges in New Jersey, understanding the legal implications can feel overwhelming.
 Assault cases vary widely, ranging from misdemeanor charges for minor incidents to felonies with life-altering consequences.

-Knowing the difference between these degrees, the penalties involved, and how to protect your rights is essential as you navigate the legal system.
+Knowing the difference between these degrees, the penalties involved with a conviction, and how to protect your rights with a seasoned criminal defense attorney is essential as you navigate the legal system.

 Breaking Down Assault Charges in New Jersey

-Here are some key points to keep in mind when it comes to distinquishing between charges:
+Here are some key points to keep in mind when it comes to distinguishing between charges:

-- Involves minor physical harm or the threat of harm.
+• Involves minor bodily harm or the threat of harm.

-- Charges may apply even if no significant injury occurs.
+• Charges may apply even if no significant bodily injury occurs.

 The severity of the charge isn’t just about the physical harm caused—it also hinges on the context.
 Was the act intentional, reckless, or accidental?
 Were you acting in self-defense or out to inflict substantial pain?
 Was there evidence of a dangerous weapon?
 These factors will determine whether the prosecution pursues a misdemeanor or felony charge.